grassit/system/nginx.md

 Nginx is a reverse proxy because it both gets requesets from the user, and bring the user internal data from a CGI.
 	Think of Nginx like a big huge M (one tip is the client, the middle is Nginx, and the other tip is the CGI).
 		Actually it would best be called bilateral proxy instead just forward proxy or reverse proxy, but reverse here is bilateral.

-* A Unix socket is the interface between 2 or more processes.
-* An IP socket is the interface between a process and 1 ore more connectors.